 In the exhibition, children can, for example, look into a kaleidoscope to see if they can see what they long for, play with letters and make words or a poem, draw their happy place or test different ways to express anger.

-The Moomin stories will delight children and adults at the Eden Project in Cornwall, UK, on 19-27 February 2022.
-Eden Project, the world’s largest greenhouse, is inviting its visitors to take a…
+The Moomin stories will delight children and adults at the Eden Project in Cornwall, UK.
+Eden Project is the world’s largest greenhouse.

 The Moomin ABC exhibition offers a thrilling introduction to the alphabet and a tour of the magical Moominvalley.